the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

 open Cat.Displayed.Instances.Gluing PSh-cartesian Free-cartesian Tm-cartesian
 ```

-Surprisingly though, due to our definition of $\Lambda$-algebras having
+Surprisingly though, due to our definition of $\Lambda$-signatures
-base terms with arbitrary simple types as their domain, we're not quite
+having base terms with arbitrary simple types as their domain, we're not
-done putting together the induction.
-We would like to define the model
+quite done putting together the induction.
+We would like to define the
-of $\Sigma$ in $\thecat{Gl}_\Sigma$ to have the base types interpreted
+model of $\Sigma$ in $\thecat{Gl}_\Sigma$ to have the base types
-by normal forms (equivalently neutrals), but we have to know ahead of
+interpreted by normal forms (equivalently neutrals), but we have to know
-time how to turn our interpretation of the other simple types into
+ahead of time how to turn our interpretation of the other simple types
-neutrals.
+into neutrals.

 # Normalisation algebras